rolek/NopLetsEncrypt/README.md

 # NopLetsEncrypt
-Enables support for lets encrypt in NopCommerce
+Enables support for Let's Encrypt in NopCommerce.